sthenic/cadmus/doc/_source/docgen/docstring_syntax.rst

 Options
 =======

-An option is documented with the ``@opt`` decorator.
+An *option* is documented with the ``@opt`` decorator.
 The first word following the decorator is taken as the option's name.
-Any default value enclosed in ``::`` and specified immediately after the name.
+Any default value is enclosed in ``::`` and specified immediately after the name.

 .. code-block:: LaTeX